tuananh/termplot/README.md

 # Usage

-Given that `localhost:3000` is splitting stats like this.
+Given that `localhost:3000` is spitting stats like this.
 Example server included in `examples/server.js`.
 You can start it with `node example/server.js`

 ```json